 (1) According to Connecticut General Statutes, towns are required to revalue real property by physical inspection at least every ten years.
-A property revaluation is in progress for the Grand List of October 1, 2013 which is for fiscal year 2014-15.
+A property revaluation was completed for the Grand List of October 1, 2013 which is for fiscal year 2014-15.